 Hon.
 Jane M. Swift

 Mrs. Swift became the first female governor of Massachusetts (2001-03) after serving as state senator, lieutenant governor and cabinet secretary.
 She is CEO of Middlebury Interactive Languages, LLC, and on the boards of Suburban Propane, Sally Ride Science and Inclusion Advisory Council, Deloitte & Touche.
 She has been featured on 60 Minutes, CBS Early Show, NBC Today Show, ABC View and CNN Inside Politics.
 She is a distinguished lecturer at Williams College.

 Dr. Eric Widmer

-Dr. Eric Widmer, American scholar and educator, attended Deerfield, Williams, and Harvard.
+Dr. Widmer, American scholar and educator, attended Deerfield, Williams, and Harvard.
 He spent 25 years at Brown University as professor, historian, student-life dean, and dean of admission and financial aid.
 Dr. Widmer became headmaster of Deerfield Academy in 1994 and founding headmaster at King's Academy in Jordan in 2007.
 In 2010 he was named Global Educator of the Year by the National Association of Independent Schools.